0xtengu/cheshire/README.md

 ==[ 0x01 :: INTRODUCTION ]======================================================

-  Roulette is a header-only C library designed to be integrated into C2 Frameworks and Loaders.
+  Cheshire is a header-only C library designed to be integrated into C2 Frameworks and Loaders.
 It provides a covert channel protocol that tunnels binary payloads inside the state data of simple games (Tic-Tac-Toe, Connect4, etc).